joao-neves95/irspt-rs/README.md

 ## Prerequisites

-- Have `geckodriver` installed in your machine.
+- Have `geckodriver` and `firefox` installed in your machine.
 Same version as Firefox.\
   https://github.com/mozilla/geckodriver/releases

 ---